apache/druid/docs/design/architecture.md

 #### Overlord service

-[Overlord](../design/overlord.md) services watch over the MiddleManager services on the Data servers and are the controllers of data ingestion into Druid.
-They are responsible for assigning ingestion tasks to MiddleManagers and for coordinating segment publishing.
+[Overlord](../design/overlord.md) services watch over the Middle Manager services on the Data servers and are the controllers of data ingestion into Druid.
+They are responsible for assigning ingestion tasks to Middle Managers and for coordinating segment publishing.

 ### Query server